GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a7" class="usa-accordion__content usa-prose">
         <p>Our search results API is robust, but its feature set is different from our hosted results page.
-We have a <a href="{{ site.baseurl }}/admin-center/display/hosted-vs-api-results.html">feature comparison chart</a> that gives details.</p>
+We have a <a href="{{ site.url }}/admin-center/display/hosted-vs-api-results.html">feature comparison chart</a> that gives details.</p>

       </div>